anthonyfdunphy/quiz-project/README.md

 #### Lighthouse

 I used Google's open-source, automated tool for improving the performance, quality, and correctness of your web apps.
-I got the following results from my website review using this tool
+I got the following results from my website review using this tool.

+Lighthouse on index.html

 ![alt text](https://i.imgur.com/U7GTMBq.png)